Extract from JLL’s Redefining Retail Places

 Redefining Retail Places: for further information on trends influencing the retail landscape

-Global: Discover how urbanisation and population growth are influencing retail real estate at a Global level
+Global: Discover how multi-speed economic growth is influencing retail real estate at a Global level

 Colin Burnet is a Director in JLL’s European Retail Research team.